Skip to content

 LeftRight

-The Army's Joint Interagency Task Force 401 awarded Anduril an $87 million task order — the first under the $20 billion enterprise contract announced on 14 March 1.
-The order designates Lattice, Anduril's command-and-control software, as the counter-UAS operations platform across the entire Department of Defense 2.
-The enterprise vehicle consolidates 120 separate Army contracts into a single procurement instrument with pre-negotiated terms.
-Any federal buyer can now purchase Anduril products through it without separate contracting actions.
-Anduril president Matthew Steckman described the structure as removing "friction in things that shouldn't have it" 3.
+The Army's Joint Interagency Task Force 401 awarded Anduril an $87 million task order — the first under the $20 billion enterprise contract announced on 14 March.
+The order designates Lattice as the command-and-control platform for counter-UAS operations across the entire Department of Defense.
+The enterprise contract consolidates Anduril's previous 120 separate Army contracts into a single procurement vehicle with pre-negotiated terms.

 Seven months before urgently deploying 10,000 US-built interceptors to the Middle East, the White House turned down Zelensky's proposal to pre-position Ukrainian drone combat hubs across the Gulf.
 A US official now calls it a tactical error.